 WildBird Review – Everything You Need To Know About This Ring Sling

-It’s important to notice that WildBird Ring Sling comes in 4 versions: Solid, Pattern, Modal and Double, which differ in fabric, softness, breathability and elasticity.
+It’s important to notice that WildBird Ring Sling comes in 3 versions: Solid, Modal and Pattern, which differ in fabric, softness, breathability and elasticity.

 Here’s a quick comparison of all versions of WildBird: